Last fact-checked: 9 October 2020

 Interior Phuket, with the exception of Phuket Town, is largely made up of small Muslim communities, pineapple and rubber plantations, mangrove forests, shrimp farms and fishing villages, although the Gibbon Project and The Phra Taew National Park offer a welcome respite from the hustle and bustle of the tourist crowds.

-There is a huge variety of accommodation options available around Phuket.
-Air-conditioned rooms by the beach start from around 1,000 baht per night but can be around half this amount away from the beach.
-If you want to stay in a resort, rates start from around AUD $130, but can be significantly higher depending upon location and amenities.
-You will find that you will get a cheaper rate by pre-booking, and during the high season between November and May, it is advisable to make your reservations two or three months in advance.
+You will discover a variety of accommodation options available around Phuket.
+Air-conditioned rooms by the beach start from around 1,000 baht (AUD $45) per night but can be around half this amount away from the beach.
+If you want to stay in a resort, rates start from around AUD $130 but can be higher depending upon location and amenities.
+You can gain a cheaper rate by pre-booking, and during the high season between November and May, it is advisable to make your reservations two or three months in advance.

 On the whole, you should not experience any safety risks during your visit to Phuket.
 There are, however, certain common-sense precautions that you can implement to ensure that your trip remains uneventful.